Sednai/xz-unsupervised/moonshot/README.md

 ms.libjvm = '/jdk-path/lib/server/libjvm.so'
 ms.jvmoptions = '-Djava.class.path='
 ```
-Note that only JNI compatible options are supported.
-Additional settings can be read from an external file by adding `@filename` options to `ms.jvmoptions`.
+Note that only JNI compatible Java options are supported.
+Additional settings can be read from external files by adding `@filename` options to `ms.jvmoptions`.

 In postgres, execute
 ```SQL